 5. Physiological changes of the uterus, ligaments, and muscles of the body during pregnancy – Hormonal changes during pregnancy could cause the relaxation of ligaments and may increase the risk of uterine prolapse.

 6. Chronic intra-abdominal pressure – This can be due to persistent straining for bowel movement or heavy weight lifting.

 However, do keep in mind that it is still best for your doctor to determine the exact cause of uterine prolapse.

 There is no specific strategy to avoid uterine prolapse.
-Certain measures and lifestyle adjustments may assist to lower the chance of developing uterine prolapse.
-The following are some precautions you may take to reduce your risk of getting uterine prolapse during pregnancy.
+Certain measures and lifestyle adjustments may assist in lowering the chance of developing uterine prolapse.
+You may take the following precautions to reduce your risk of uterine prolapse during pregnancy.

-Alternatively, if you are looking for prolapsed uterus treatment at home, we have an article that may help you in that area.
+Alternatively, if you are looking for prolapsed uterus treatment at home, we have an article that may help you.

 So, no need to go to some pregnancy spa or look online for the best prenatal massage, swing by our site to look at which massage packages will suit your needs, and we’ll send one of our therapists to your place where you can de-stress in the comfort of your own home.